 Term used by plastic brick enthusiasts to describe constructions other than the ones designed by toy manufacturers and pictured on box covers.
 MOC is an acronym for "My Own Creation," which more often than not is a bald-faced lie, as fans shamelessly refer to any fan-made construction as a MOC whether it's Their Own Creation or not.

-The BrikWars Core Rules give players the basic wargame rules and resources to slap a bunch of weapons into the hands of toy figures fresh out of the box and jump immediately into brutish dehumanizing violence.
+The BrikWars Core Rules give Human players the basic ability to slap a bunch of weapons into the hands of minifigs fresh out of the box and jump immediately into brutish deminifigizing violence.

-As noble a pursuit as that may be, the Core mechanics could be applied just as easily to a fighting force of toy cars or teddy bears.
-A world of construction bricks offers infinitely more potential than the prepackaged plotlines of lesser toys, and therefore demands a breed of wargame with the flexibility to engage that limitless potential and crush it without mercy.
+As noble a pursuit as that is, the Core mechanics could be applied just as easily to a force of toy cars or fighting teddy bears.
+Construction bricks offer infinitely more potential than the prepackaged plotlines of lesser toys.
+This limitless potential demands a breed of wargame with the flexibility to draw it out and crush it without mercy.

 The MOC Combat rules give BrikWars this flexibility.
-Rather than presenting specific units and battles with pre-assigned stat blocks and storylines, MOC Combat supplies players with systems to support whatever weird and original units, structures, events, and gameplay they can spill out onto the tabletop.
+In place of specific units with pre-assigned stat blocks and storylines, the MOC Combat system supports whatever weird and original units, structures, events, and gameplay players can spill out onto the tabletop.

 |Men of sense often learn from their enemies.
 It is from their foes, not their friends, that cities learn the lesson of building high walls and ships of war.